 Besides the option with a single vector LQ $U_1$ or $V_2$, one could also resort to a pair of scalar LQs.
-It is known that at tree-level $S_3$ is the only scalar LQ that can account for the $R_{K^{(\ast)}}$ anomaly, while either $S_1$ or $R_2$ can address the $R_{D^{(\ast)}}$ anomaly (see, e.g., Refs.~\cite{Buttazzo:2017ixm,Angelescu:2019eoh,Angelescu:2021lln}).
+It is known that at tree-level $S_3$ is the only scalar LQ that can account for the $R_{K^{(\ast)}}$ anomalies, while either $S_1$ or $R_2$ can address the $R_{D^{(\ast)}}$ anomalies (see, e.g., Refs.~\cite{Li:2016vvp,Buttazzo:2017ixm,Angelescu:2019eoh,Angelescu:2021lln} and references therein).
 Meanwhile, both $S_1$ and $R_2$ can address the $(g-2)_{\mu}$ anomaly, due to the simultaneous presence of their couplings to the SM left- and right-handed chiral fermions~\cite{Cheung:2001ip}.
 Thus, to solve all the flavor anomalies, the first step is to select the proper LQ pairs.
 In order to help visualize these possible options, we summarize in Table~\ref{tab:anomalies} the aforementioned LQs that can accommodate the $R_{K^{(\ast)}}$, $R_{D^{(\ast)}}$, and/or $(g-2)_{\mu}$ anomalies.
-It becomes clear that, besides the vector LQ options $U_1$ and $V_2$, two more are available: (i) $S_1$ and $S_3$, and (ii) $R_2$ and $S_3$.
+It becomes clear that, besides the vector LQs $U_1$ and $V_2$, we have two more options with a pair of LQs: (i) $S_1$ and $S_3$, and (ii) $R_2$ and $S_3$.
 Both options have been explored to address these flavor anomalies in a unified framework~\cite{Chen:2017hir,Bigaran:2019bqv,Crivellin:2019dwb,Saad:2020ihm,Babu:2020hun,Lee:2021jdr,Julio:2022bue,DAlise:2022ypp}.

 We are now ready to establish the mighty ``stones''.
-Given the high freedom in choosing the auxiliary symmetry to secure the two-loop dominance, we will directly match the LQs in Table~\ref{tab:anomalies} with those in the UV models listed in Tables~\ref{tab:T1-i-a}-\ref{tab:T3-x-a}.
+Given the high freedom in choosing the auxiliary symmetry to secure the two-loop dominance, we will directly match the LQs in Table~\ref{tab:anomalies} with those in the UV models listed in Tables~\ref{tab:T1-i-a}--\ref{tab:T3-x-a}.
 For the options $U_1$ and $V_2$, clearly plenty of models are available.
-Among them, the ones associated with the diagrams T1-i-a and T3-iii-a, are probably the optimum for both options, since a minimum of new fields are involved.
-Here it should be mentioned that the models of T1-i-b, T3-iv-b, T3-ix-a, and T3-x-a can be optimal for the option $U_1$ as well, due to the same reason.
+Among them, the ones associated with the diagrams T1-i-a and T3-iii-a are probably the optimum for both options, since a minimum of new fields are involved.
+Here it should be mentioned that the models associated with the diagrams T1-i-b, T3-iv-b, T3-ix-a, and T3-x-a can be optimal for the option $U_1$ as well, due to the same reason.